Learn How to Make Low FODMAP Double Chocolate Shortbread Cookies

 - 1 1/4 cups (113 g) sifted confectioners’ sugar

 - 1/3 cup (50 g) miniature semisweet chocolate morsels

+Position racks in upper and lower third of oven.
 Preheat oven to 350°F/180°C. Line 2 half-sheet baking sheet pans with parchment paper; set aside.

 Whisk flour and cocoa together in a small bowl to aerate and combine; set aside.